mkuiper/MD_workflow_py/README.txt

 on a cluster, monitor progress and even gather all the data for analysis.

 Requirements:
-The scripts used in this directory structure are written in python 2.7 so you will need to have python 2.7 somewhere in your path.
-On clusters systems, you may need to load a python2.7 module.
+The scripts used in this directory structure are written in python 3.6 so you will need to have python 3.6 somewhere in your path.
+On clusters systems, you may need to load the python-gcc/3.6.0 module.

 A note before we start.
 This folder structure is just one way of organising running of multiple NAMD jobs on a cluster.
 It may not be the best for your